-Your body draws energy preferentially from glycogen stores in the liver, kidneys, and muscles in this process.
+In this process, your body draws energy preferentially from glycogen stores in the liver, kidneys, and muscles.
 Once these carbohydrate stores are empty, the body must turn to stored fat for energy.

 This fat-burning process is called ketosis and is a natural mechanism that once ensured our survival.

-For this reason, the body builds up fat stores during times of abundance so that it can draw on them during a food shortage, such as fasting.
+For this reason, the body builds up fat stores during times of abundance to draw on them during a food shortage, such as fasting.

-As soon as your body burns its fat for energy, you lose weight.
+You lose weight as soon as your body burns its fat for energy.
 When this happens is individual and depends mainly on your diet.

-If your carbohydrate stores are full at the beginning of the fast, you won’t lose a gram of fat in the next 24 hours, as they pretty much cover your daily requirements.
+If your carbohydrate stores are full at the beginning of the fast, you won’t lose a gram of fat in the next 24 hours, as they cover your daily requirements.

 Depending on your body size, these glycogen stores can hold 1700-2200 calories.
 For this reason, intermittent fasting works better with a low-carb or keto diet.

-If you are already in nutritional ketosis, the body can switch back to burning fat as quickly as possible after eating.
+If you are already in nutritional ketosis, the body can quickly switch back to burning fat after eating.